 The greens at Nelson Golf Club were some of the best greens that we experienced in our New Zealand travels.
 They were the absolute perfect speed for us.
 They were so good that it felt like every putt was possible- not that we made any, but it felt possible!
 And, being a true links course, we were able to putt from well off the greens.
 Add devilish pot bunkers to the large greens that invite you to run the ball up- perfect!
 We absolutely love playing links golf on the ground!
 All this in early October, which means that it was early spring in the Southern Hemisphere!

-We would like to thank the Club President for presenting us with the opportunity to play Nelson Golf Club.
-We would also like to thank Mr McQuade for our pleasant conversations and for providing us with a history of the Club and golf course.
-Finally, we would like to say a special thank you to Mrs Sheehy for her kindness, concern, smiles, and for her warm welcoming hugs.
+We would like to thank the Club President for presenting us with the opportunity to play at Nelson Golf Club.
+We would also like to thank Mr. McQuade for our pleasant conversations and for providing us with a history of the Club and golf course.
+Finally, we would like to say a special thank you to Mrs. Sheehy for her kindness, concern, smiles, and for her warm welcoming hugs.